ceramicnetwork/specs/README.md

 ## Document log

 A Ceramic document is made up of an append-only log that can be reduced to a single json object.
 Each record in the log is an [IPLD](https://ipld.io) object that can be referenced by its [CID](https://github.com/multiformats/cid).
-Since CIDs are unique identifiers based on the contents of the object we can create a linked list where each record contains a `next` pointer to the previous entry in the log.
+Since CIDs are unique identifiers based on the contents of the object we can create a linked list where each record contains a `prev` pointer to the previous entry in the log.
 This makes the log an immutable history of records.
 There might however be different branches of a log.
 To deal with this, a [conflict resolution](#conflict-resolution) strategy that uses blockchain anchoring is used.
 Each record in the log is of a certain type: genesis, signed, and anchor.
 The genesis record is the first record of a document.
 Anchor records anchor a document to a blockchain.
 Signed records contain updates to the document.
 The structure of these records is described in the [Document records](#document-records) section below.

 ### Blockchain anchoring